RobinaMirbahar/AI-CODE-DEBUGGER/README.md

    ✅ **Corrected Code** (with line numbers & highlights).
    ✅ **Error Explanation** (detailed breakdown).
    ✅ **Optimization Suggestions** (best practices & security tips).

+### 🤖 **AI Agent for Follow-Up Questions**
+✔️ Ask follow-up questions about the analyzed code.
+✔️ Get **context-aware answers** based on the code and analysis results.
+✔️ Example questions:
+   - "Can you explain the security issue on line 12?"
+   - "How can I optimize this code further?"
+   - "What does the complexity 'medium' mean in this context?"

 ### 💡 **AI Code Generation** (Powered by Gemini 2.0 Pro)
 ✔️ Enter a **natural language prompt**, and AI will generate fully functional, optimized code.